rd-dev-ukraine/angular-io-overlay/README.md

 import { ComponentThatShouldBeInPopup } from "./foobar";
 ```

-Inject `OverlayService` in your constuctor arguments like this.
+Inject `OverlayService` in your constructor arguments like this.

 ```typescript
 constructor(private overlayService: OverlayService) {}